Every Experience Protects the Cloud Forest

 • Ideal For: Visitors seeking a full ecological and scenic experience

-• Highlights: Hanging bridge, dwarf forest, Miradores La Ventana, sweeping Pacific & Caribbean views
+• Highlights: Hanging bridge, dwarf forest, Continental Divide and La Ventana Viewpoints and sweeping Pacific & Caribbean views

 Book Your Continental Divide Trail